influxdata/telegraf/plugins/inputs/geth/README.md

 ## Geth Input Plugin

+Geth ([github.com/ethereum/go-ethereum](https://github.com/ethereum/go-ethereum) / [geth.ethereum.org](https://geth.ethereum.org) is the official Go implementation of the Ethereum protocol.
+This plugin allows users to collect metrics from their own Ethereum blockchains.

+### Requirements

+This plugin requires a running `geth` node that has been configured with the `--metrics` flag as well as the `--rpc --rpcapi debug,...` flags.
+An example node configuration can be found in the [dev/](dev/) test directory.

 ### Selecting Metrics

 In the toml config, a subset of all metrics can be chosen using the gjson syntax, for example: